 Great Places are a housing association based here in the UK.
 They provide and manage over 15,000 homes, mostly in the northwest.
 At the centre of this is their CRM (Customer relationship management) system called Axis, where Great Places internal admins teams control, manage and analyse customer interactions and data throughout the customer lifecycle.
-Their system had become old, outdated, in desperate need of a UX review and redesign.
+Their system had become old, outdated, in desperate need of a usability audit and redesign.

 Great Places Housing Group